bleeckerj/Files2Book/README.md

 # PDF to Grid of Images Converter

-A Python utility that converts PDFs, images, and video files into organized grid layouts with optional flipbook generation.
+A collection of Python utilities that converts PDFs, images, and video files into organized grid layouts with optional flipbook generation.

 ## Features